slim-template/slim/README.md

 ## Configuring Slim

 Slim and the underlying [Temple](https://github.com/judofyr/temple) framework are highly configurable.
-Unfortunately the way how you configure Slim depends on the compilation mechanism (Rails or [Tilt](https://github.com/rtomayko/tilt)).
-It is always possible to set default options.
+The way how you configure Slim depends a bit on the compilation mechanism (Rails or [Tilt](https://github.com/rtomayko/tilt)).
+It is always possible to set default options per
+Slim::Engine class.
 This can be done in Rails' environment files.
 For instance, in config/environments/development.rb you probably want:

+### Default options

     # Indent html for pretty debugging and do not sort attributes (Ruby 1.8)
     Slim::Engine.set_default_options :pretty => true, :sort_attrs => false